HubRise/website/content/developers/api/en/authentication.md

 ---

-**IMPORTANT NOTE**: Authorisation codes are one-use throw-away codes that expire after 10 minutes.
+**IMPORTANT NOTE:** Authorisation codes are one-use throw-away codes that expire after 10 minutes.
 They are used to generate API tokens, which do not expire.
 The next section explains how to get an API token from an authorisation code.

 ---